samisuteria/samisuteria.github.io/_posts/2017-03-8-dynamic-type-ios.md

 | .caption1 | SFUIText | normal | normal | 12 |
 | .caption2 | SFUIText | normal | normal | 11 |
 {: class="table table-bordered"}

+So lets say your main `title` style calls for a font of size 40 but you want it to scale with the user's preferred sizes - you could just take `preferredFont(forTextStyle: .title3).pointSize` and multiple it by 2.

+Make your designer happy and make your users happy all while being accessible.